-This area holds the actual I/O ports (memory areas) for the devices.
-Whether writing to a certain address has any effect depends on the device and port in question.
+This area holds the actual I/O ports and any additional memory areas for the devices.
+Whether writing to a certain address has any effect depends on the device and port/area in question.

 Each of the I/O devices is documented in the following sections: